Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 Most captive gargoyle geckos do great with a crested gecko diet powder augmented with insects to help meet their higher protein requirements.

-We will recommend a few brands here, but your gecko may have a preference for a specific brand and flavor.
+We will recommend a few brands here, but your gecko may prefer a specific brand and flavor.

 Ask your breeder what they feed their geckos and offer the same flavor.
 If they only feed insects or feed a lower quality food, try to find a flavor your pet likes.